gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 ---
 This pattern explains how to structure an online service.

+Before you start, review the design system’s [principles](../../getting-started/principles/) to design user-focused services.

+When designing a service, it's important to choose the structure that best fits the user's needs and the complexity of the tasks involved.
+Always try to simplify and reduce the number of questions to make the process as straightforward as possible.

-Depending on the service, you may apply the [basic](#basic-structure), or the [break the service into tasks structure](#break-the-service-into-tasks-and-sections-structure).
+Depending on the service, you may apply the [basic](#basic-structure), the [break the service into sections](#break-the-service-into-tasks-and-sections-structure), or the [asynchronous basic structure](#asynchronous-basic-structure).

 ## Basic structure
+This structure is designed to provide a linear flow for simple services, guiding users step-by-step from start to completion.

+### When to use this structure
+Use this structure when:

+- The service can be simplified to a linear flow.
+- The questions or information required from the user are straightforward and can be collected in a sequence.
+- The service can be completed in a short amount of time.

+### How it works

 The basic structure of a service should:

 1. Start with an informative start page